jimmy-mll/DependencyInjection.SourceGenerators/CONTRIBUTING.md

 ## License

-By contributing to Nexus, you agree that your contributions will be licensed under the project's [license](LICENSE.md).
+By contributing to Microsoft.Extensions.DependencyInjection.SourceGenerators, you agree that your contributions will be licensed under the project's [license](LICENSE.md).
 You retain the copyright to your contributions.

-Thank you for your contributions to Nexus!
+Thank you for your contributions to Microsoft.Extensions.DependencyInjection.SourceGenerators!